 - Check your Cal State LA email for notification of approval or denial and charges.

-- If your approval includes a fee to stay, please make your payment at the Cashier’s Office and turn in the receipt to the housing office by Monday, May 14.
+- If your approval includes a fee to stay, please make your payment at the Cashier’s Office and turn in the receipt to the housing office no later than Tuesday, May 14, 2019.